DeanoBurrito/northport/docs/kernel/SystemCallList.md

 - The kernel may re-assign this handle id to something else in the future, and it is up to programmer to ensure they do not accidentally retain the handle anywhere after calling this.

 ## 0x33 - ReadFromFile
+Reads a number of bytes from an open file handle, into a user-supplied buffer.

+### Args:
+- `arg0`: file handle, returned from OpenFile or other sources.
+- `arg1`: bits 31:0 are the file offset to start reading from, bits 63:32 are the buffer offset to read into.
+- `arg2`: pointer to a byte buffer to read into (user controlled).
+- `arg3`: length of data to read.

+### Returns:
+- `arg0`: number of bytes read.
+- all other return values should be ignored.

+### Notes:
+- All offsets and lengths are in bytes.

 ## 0x34 - WriteToFile
+Writes bytes from a user buffer to a file handle.

+### Args:
+- `arg0`: file handle, returned from OpenFile or other sources.
+- `arg1`: bits 31:0 are the file offset to start writing to, bits 63:32 are the buffer offset to read from.
+- `arg2`: pointer to a byte buffer to read from.
+- `arg3`: length of data to write.

+### Returns:
+- `arg0`: number of bytes written.
+- all other return values should be ignored.

+### Notes:
+- All offsets and lengths are in bytes.

 ## 0x35 - FlushFile